Francis Birtles: Life and career

 Birtles returned to Fremantle, Western Australia, and on 26 December 1905 left to cycle to Melbourne, an achievement which attracted widespread attention as it was the first west to east bicycle crossing of the country.
 After a short stretch as a lithographic artist, in 1907–08, he cycled to Sydney and then, via Brisbane, Normanton, Darwin, Alice Springs and Adelaide back to Sydney, where he based himself.
 In 1909 he published the story of his feat, "Lonely Lands", which he illustrated with his own photographs.
 That year he also set a new cycling record for the Fremantle to Sydney continental crossing.
 In 1910–11 he rode around Australia.
-In 1911, he was accompanied from Sydney to Darwin by R. Primmer, cameraman for the Gaumont Company.
+In 1911, he was accompanied from Sydney to Darwin by R. Primmer, cameraman for Gaumont.
 The resulting film "Across Australia" was released the next year.
 Birtles had continued on to Broome and Perth, then broke his previous records by riding from Fremantle to Sydney in thirty-one days.
 By 1912, he had cycled around Australia twice and had crossed the continent seven times.

 In 1912, he became one of the first people to make a west to east crossing by car from Fremantle to Sydney in a Brush Runabout with driver Syd Ferguson.